-Newer cars in the U.S. today and commercial vehicles have event recorders or event data recorders, also known as black boxes.
-The information they provide is vital in many personal injury lawsuits.
+Newer cars and commercial vehicles in the U.S. have event recorders.
+These are also called black boxes.
+The black box information they provide is vital in many personal injury lawsuits.

-The term black box describes an onboard computer, also called an “event data” recorder, which records data for crashes from cars big rigs, and aircraft.
-Truck accident investigations include getting the computer file from the semi-truck and looking closely at the data from the onboard computer.
+The term black box refers to an onboard computer.
+It is also known as an “event data” recorder.
+This device records data during crashes in cars, big rigs, and aircraft.
+Truck accident investigations involve getting the computer file from the semi-truck.
+They also look closely at the data from the onboard computer.

-The most significant change in the last twenty years in the liability part of car accident lawsuits is introducing the onboard computer for many passenger cars.
+The biggest change in car accident lawsuits over the last twenty years is the use of onboard computers in many cars.
 Car accident attorneys use the evidence to win cases.

 Before “black boxes” or computers in many popular models of passenger cars, the speed and braking of the vehicles were determined by accident reconstruction experts who gathered facts related to the accident to come up with an opinion as to the speed of the cars.